 Research interests include occupational and environmental lung disease and their radiological techniques (e.g., asbestosis, asthma, hypersensitivity pneumonitis), evaluation of chemical exposures in the workplace and general environment (e.g., dioxins and metals), and work-related musculoskeletal disorders (e.g., carpal tunnel syndrome, tendinitis and osteoarthritis).

-- Wu J, Franzblau A, Xi C. Molecular characterization of microbial communities and quantification of *Mycobacterium immunogenum* in metal removal fluids and their associated biofilms.
-Environ Sci Pollut Res. (in press).
+- Wu J, Franzblau A and Xi C (2016).
+Molecular characterization of microbial communities and quantification of Mycobacterium immunogenum in metal removal fluids and their associated biofilms.
+Environ Sci Pollut Res.
+23(5):4086-4094.

-- Goodrich JM, Chou HN, Gruninger SE, Franzblau A, Basu N. Exposures of American Dental Professionals to Elemental Mercury and Methylmercury.
-J Exposure Sci and Environ Epid. (in press).
+- Goodrich JM, Chou HN, Gruninger SE, Franzblau A and Basu N (2016).
+Exposures of Dental Professionals to Elemental Mercury and Methylmercury.
+J Exposure Sci and Environ Epid.
+26(1):78-85.

-- Evanoff B, Gardner BT, Strickland JR, Buckner-Petty S, Franzblau A, Dale AM.
-Long term symptomatic, functional, and work outcomes of carpal tunnel syndrome among construction workers.
+- Evanoff B, Gardner BT, Strickland JR, Buckner-Petty S, Franzblau A and Dale AM (2016) Long term symptomatic, functional, and work outcomes of carpal tunnel syndrome among construction workers.
 Am J Ind Med.
-In Press.
+59(5):357-368.